Ksam1492/cybersecurity-portfolio/HomeLabPC/README.md

-# HomeLabPC - Cybersecurity Home Lab
+# 🏠 HomeLabPC - Cybersecurity Home Lab

 This folder documents the setup and usage of my personal cybersecurity home lab, built on an older PC using Oracle VirtualBox.
-The lab is designed to provide hands-on experience in system administration, ethical hacking, and network security.
+The lab is designed to provide hands-on experience in Linux administration, ethical hacking, vulnerability testing, and network security — all in support of building a strong cybersecurity portfolio.

 ---